Croftfoot: Amenities

 There is a large Church of Scotland church in the centre of the neighbourhood; built in 1936 and with historic links to congregations in the inner city Gorbals district, it is directly across the road from the local eponymous primary school, a feeder for Kings Park Secondary School.
 The closest Roman Catholic churches and schools are in the north of Castlemilk (St Bartholomew's) and in Simshill (St Mirins Primary / Christ The King Church).
 The boundary with Simshill at Carmunnock Road also includes a cluster of shops, a United Free church and Croftfoot Bowling Club (founded in 1954).
 There is one further church, of the Baptist denomination, on Castlemilk Road near Spittal, sited next to a petrol station and another group of shops, as well as The Croft, the only public house (and restaurant) in the area.

-In 2016, the area's recreation fields, which had been bequeathed to the community 'in perpituity' in the 1930s but had been allowed to fall into disrepair over a number of years, were subject to planning applications for new housing.
+In 2016, the area's recreation fields south of the railway tracks – which had been bequeathed to the community 'in perpituity' in the 1930s but had been allowed to become overgrown over a number of years – were subject to planning applications for new housing.
 However, vehicular access to the Croftfield Park development, completed in 2019, is via Spittal, and the homes fall under Rutherglen's administration.

 Other than King's Park itself, the other green space locally is the former 9-hole golf course (a sector of the public park but actually located separately in Croftfoot) which was notable for being dug into a hillside 20–35° steep in some places.
-Donated to the city by the Western Heritable Investment Company and established in 1934, it is now closed and used as an area of common ground, with plans to enhance its woodland aspects by planting more trees in conjunction with the completion of flood prevention work in the area (however, local residents noted with concern that a number of older trees of high aesthetic value were felled in the course of this work).
+Donated to the city by the Western Heritable Investment Company and established in 1934, it became derelict and was used as an area of common ground for dog walkers etc. In 2020, the local authority carried out a landscaping project to enhance its woodland aspects by planting more trees and adding formal footpaths to coincide with flood prevention work required in the area (however, local residents noted with concern that a number of older trees of high aesthetic value were felled in the course of this work).